worldstar/NCHC-YOLOv9-Demo/README.md

 # YOLOv9 on NCHC
-Because the Dept of CSIE, TKU bought the GPU resources from NCHC in year 2025, to help teachers and students access this platform easily, I design this quick-start guide which introduces how to use the NCHC GPU instance by Slurm.
+Because the Dept of CSIE, TKU bought the GPU resources from NCHC in 2025, to help teachers and students access this platform easily, I designed this quick-start guide, which introduces how to use the NCHC GPU instance by Slurm.
 This repository shows how to run YOLOv9 (PyTorch) on NCHC Nano5 using Slurm and a Singularity container.

 ## Quick-Start Steps
 ### 1. Connect to the Nano5 Server by SSH
-Please read the slides "How to use Nano5 of NCHC.pdf", particularly the Section 2.
+Please read the slides "How to use Nano5 of NCHC.pdf", particularly Section 2.

 ### 2. Download / Clone this Project on NCHC Nano5
 ```bash